Wellesley station: History

 Wellesley station opened in 1954 as part of the original stretch of the Yonge line from to stations, and was listed as a heritage property by the City of Toronto in 1984.
-The address given for this listing of 16 Wellesley Street East/15 Dundonald Street, which differs from the TTC address, more accurately describes the location of the station structure which runs between those streets, to the rear of the properties fronting on the east side of Yonge Street.
+The address given for this listing of 16 Wellesley Street East/15 Dundonald Street, which differs from the Toronto Transit Commission (TTC) address, more accurately describes the location of the station structure which runs between those streets, to the rear of the properties fronting on the east side of Yonge Street.

 On February 6, 2006, the only baby to be born on the subway, Mary Kim of Scarborough, was delivered on the Wellesley platform.
 Her mother Sun Hee Paik took the subway with her family to St. Michael's Hospital from their Scarborough home.
 She did not make it to the downtown hospital, going into labour on the train.
 Her husband delivered the baby after they disembarked at Wellesley and Toronto EMS arrived later to help finish the birth and send the mother and child to St. Michael's.
 TTC officials later promised to provide Mary with lifetime transit access.

 Construction began in early 2018 to make the station fully accessible, including the addition of two elevators and accessible fare gates.
 On July 22, 2020, the station became accessible with the completion of the elevator construction.
 As part of the enhancements for accessibility, provision was made for the future installation of an artwork on the curved wall opposite the two new elevators.